dwillis/jour329w_fall2025/assignments/stardem_metadata.md

 # Star-Democrat Metadata

 In this assignment, we'll add important metadata to our collection of Star-Democrat stories, and then use them to separate the stories into topics.
 We'll start with extracting the section, page numbers and word count, then proceed to classifying different types of stories to properly label non-articles such as event calendars, obituaries and legal notices.
 We'll start with your sample of Star-Democrat stories and compare the results.
+The goal here is to see what metadata we can add to _every_ article before we move to topic-specific metadata.

 ### Setup